Mason History and Tradition

 Mason professors conduct groundbreaking research in areas such as cancer, climate change, information technology and the biosciences; and Mason’s Center for the Arts brings world-renowned artists, musicians and actors to its stage.

-Mason is a distributed university with campuses in Fairfax, Arlington, and Prince William counties.
-In addition to these three campuses, George Mason operates a site in Loudoun County and has partnered with the Smithsonian Institute to offer a Global Conservation Studies Program at the Conservation and Research Center in Front Royal.
+Mason has campuses in Fairfax, Arlington, and Prince William counties.
+In addition to these three campuses, George Mason operates a site in Loudoun County and has partnered with the Smithsonian Institution to create the Smithsonian-Mason School of Conservation in Front Royal, Virginia.
 The university also offers programs online and at the Center for Innovative Technology in Herndon.
 Each location has a distinctive academic focus that plays a critical role in the economy of its region.